pramodkumarkarn/hugo-pk/content/blog/testing-web-pages-in-ie-on-a-mac-using-virtualbox.md

 ---
-title: Testing Web Pages in IE on a Mac using VirtualBox
+title: Testing web pages in IE on a Mac using VirtualBox
 author: p3trk

 date: 2013-02-06